Tyger8540/substance-zero/ProjectDocument.md

 # Main Roles #

-Your goal is to relate the work of your role and sub-role in terms of the content of the course.
-Please look at the role sections below for specific instructions for each role.

-Below is a template for you to highlight items of your work.
-These provide the evidence needed for your work to be evaluated.
-Try to have at least four such descriptions.
-They will be assessed on the quality of the underlying system and how they are linked to course content.

-*Short Description* - Long description of your work item that includes how it is relevant to topics discussed in class. [link to evidence in your repository](https://github.com/dr-jam/ECS189L/edit/project-description/ProjectDocumentTemplate.md)

-Here is an example:
-*Procedural Terrain* - The game's background consists of procedurally generated terrain produced with Perlin noise.
-The game can modify this terrain at run-time via a call to its script methods.
-The intent is to allow the player to modify the terrain.
-This system is based on the component design pattern and the procedural content generation portions of the course.
-[The PCG terrain generation script](https://github.com/dr-jam/CameraControlExercise/blob/513b927e87fc686fe627bf7d4ff6ff841cf34e9f/Obscura/Assets/Scripts/TerrainGenerator.cs#L6).

-You should replay any **bold text** with your relevant information.
-Liberally use the template when necessary and appropriate.

 ## Producer (Ty Matson)

-**Describe the steps you took in your role as producer.
-Typical items include group scheduling mechanisms, links to meeting notes, descriptions of team logistics problems with their resolution, project organization tools (e.g., timelines, dependency/task tracking, Gantt charts, etc.), and repository management methodology.**

 *Group Meetings* - We met over the development period quite often, at least a couple times per week.
 I used a Discord group message to house all of our group interactions, which is where I would schedule meetings and update group members on tasks that needed to be completed, like the [initial plan](https://docs.google.com/document/d/1qUwD2NyjP9KsFODDz8VkGxmFNTsvUqGNmpAtfV8uMV0/edit?usp=sharing) and the [progress report](https://docs.google.com/document/d/18yocdgACt19R112gTYJg1H385-jZhN3dEJ7GGehNjJY/edit?usp=sharing).
 This Discord chat also served as a place for members to let me know when they had made a pull request that had conflicts, as I was in charge of resolving any conflicts.
 Some of the logs are available on [Google Drive](https://drive.google.com/drive/folders/1--2yjTiwh3NUMc3L4eCcA95Jw-_be_C9?usp=sharing) or here [on GitHub](MediaFiles/DiscordLogs), where I included screenshots of our Discord chats throughout development.